wngo1337/neoquestII-auto/README.md

 ## Disclaimer

 This is an automated game player and very obviously not permitted by site rules.
 Use at your own risk, as I will not be held liable if you get iced!
 Use sensibly, and take breaks between usages.

-By the way, it has its share of issues.
+By the way, this is functional but has its share of issues.
 85% of the time, it works 100% of the time.
 Sometimes the Neopets site may hiccup and submit actions more than once, causing desync between the program and your game.
-Make sure the site is stable and try to play during off-peak hours with a **stable** internet connection for best results.
+Make sure the site is stable and try to **play during off-peak hours** with a **stable internet connection** for best results.
 If your connection drops, good luck finding your way back to the next starting point.

+Lastly, I used and modified the movement scripts and guide provided by user Norava from neocodex.us, so thanks to them and the community.

 ## What This Program Is

 Neoquest II Auto is exactly what it sounds like: an autoplayer for the PHTML game Neoquest II on neopets.com.
 It is meant to help you grab all the game trophies and minimize the time you have to spend clicking away.
 What would normally take you weeks should now ideally take you hours with minimal user interaction.

 ## Features

 - Beginning-to-end game completion methods sorted by act
 - Automated skillpoint spending based on well-tested builds
     - Some manual supervision may be required
-- Mouse-free map navigation - custom or predefined
+- Mouse-free map navigation - custom or predefined routes
 - Fully automated in-game battle completion
     - Automatic potion usage based on efficiency

 ## Setup Instructions